CheshtaFoundation/cheshta-hugo/content/english/services.md

       id: "spl"
       images:
       -
-      content : "The fundamental purpose of special education relates to optimal development of the CWSN as a skillful, free & purposeful person, able to plan & manage his/ her own life to reach their best potential."
+      content : "The fundamental purpose of special education relates to optimal development of the CWSN as a skilful, free & purposeful person, able to plan & manage his/ her own life to reach their best potential."
       button:
         enable : false
         label : "Check it out"